graphitemaster/aau/site/content/index.md

 > This is typical of early C.

 There are multiple better and safer ways to express this, for instance.
-* We could have an out param for the result instead.
+* An out parameter for the result.
+Not exactly clean looking though.
     ```cpp
     if (uint result; connect(&result)) {
         // ...
     }
     ```
-* We can return a tuple or pair.
+* A return of a tuple or pair.
+Little nicer looking.
     ```cpp
     tuple<bool, uint> result = connect();
     pair<bool, uint> result = connect();